Why Is WordPress So Hard To Use

 4. WordPress Has Lots of Settings To Configure

-While WordPress is highly customizable, the multitude of different settings available makes it hard to use for beginners.
+The multitude of different settings available makes it hard to use for beginners.

 For example, the sidebar in the blog posts is controlled via Widgets in the dashboard, and a custom page should be set as the homepage in reading settings before a website can be launched.